 The Minister of Justice appoints Commissioners of Oaths under the authority of the Notaries and Commissioners Act.
 A Commissioner of Oaths is deemed to be an officer of the Supreme Court of Nova Scotia.
 Commissioners take declarations concerning any matter to come before a court in the Province.

-In addition to appointments, some professionals are automatically Commissioners of Oaths, including barristers of the Supreme Court of Nova Scotia, Canadian Armed Forces officers on active duty, MLAs, municipal chiefs of police, all RCMP members and funeral directors.
+In addition to appointments, some professionals are automatically Commissioners of Oaths, including barristers of the Supreme Court of Nova Scotia, Canadian Armed Forces officers on active duty, MLAs, municipal chiefs of police, every commissioned officer of the RCMP on active service and every non-commissioned officer of the RCMP who is head of a detachment on active service in Nova Scotia, and funeral directors.

 1690 Hollis Street (B3J 3J9)